The Lily Guide to Basins (or sinks as they are commonly known)

 The term basin came from the use of a jug and basin in the days when these were used for washing in the bedroom.
-There are six main type of basin available.
-These are basin and full pedestal, basin and semi-pedestal, cloakroom, semi-recessed, counter top and under-mounted.
+There are six main types of basins available.
+These are basin and full pedestal, basin, semi-pedestal, cloakroom, semi-recessed, counter top and under-mounted.

 Basin and full pedestal

-This where the basin sits on full size pedestal and is the most common type.
+This is where the basin sits on a full-size pedestal and is the most common type.
 The waste pipe and hot and cold water pipes run up through the pedestal to the basin taps & waste.

 Basin and semi-pedestal

-This is where the basin sits on a half height pedestal which does not reach the floor.
+This is where the basin sits on a half-height pedestal that does not reach the floor.
 They are very common in Europe and are becoming increasingly popular.

 Pipes for a semi-pedestal are usually taken out of the walls and into the taps & waste.

 These are usually fitted without a pedestal, as they are normally very small basins.
 There are some available with pedestals but you are best to check first.
-The wall hung ones are normally fitted with a decorative bottle trap.
+The wall-hung products are normally fitted with a decorative bottle trap.

 Over Counter Basin